 Share this poem

 Interested in sponsoring or supporting the Sita Martin Prize for Emerging Poets?
-Please share our fundraising campaign here.
+Please donate here or share our fundraising campaign here.